West Palm Beach Uber & Lyft Accident Lawyers

 Your First Consultation is Free, So Contact Our Attorneys to Discuss Your Uber or Lyft Case Today

 Uber and Lyft are still relatively new to the communities of South Florida, so you will likely have questions about how to pursue a claim for compensation if you sustained injuries in an accident involving one of these ride-sharing services.
-Our experienced car accident lawyers provide a free initial consultation to all of our West Palm Beach clients, so call our offices today, or fill out this brief online contact form and we will get back to you promptly.
+Our experienced West Palm Beach rideshare accident attorneys provide a free initial consultation to all of our West Palm Beach clients, so call our offices today, or fill out this brief online contact form and we will get back to you promptly.

 About West Palm Beach, FL